 You can download the firmware (C:Ver.2.20 or newer) and find Nikon’s installation instructions here.

 Memory Card Readers.
-Don’t forget that you’ll need a compatible card reader for downloading the images to your computer.
+Don’t forget that you’ll need a compatible card reader to download the images to your computer.
 A CFexpress B card will physically fit in an XQD card reader, but just as with the camera, the hardware needs to be compatible.
 There are some cross-compatible readers available, like this one, but you can’t assume your old XQD reader will work with CFexpress B cards.

 Sony also makes one that works with both XQD and CFexpress B cards.